MilanLund/migration-tool/README.md

 ```sh
 http://localhost:5000/<YOUR_PROJECT_ID>/blueprint/<FORMAT>/<CONTENT_MODEL_CODENAME>
 ```
-    - Supported format is cuurently only **json**.
+- Supported format is currently only **json**.
 - The request must be GET.

 #### Working with the blueprint

 To import your data sucessfully you need to fill in your data in the blueprint.
-See the described examples of how the data should be filled in for supported import data formats:
+See the example with a description of how the data should be filled in for supported import data formats:

 - [JSON](#json-structure)